The AI Economy and the Looming “Dot-Com” Reckoning

 One state representative recently put it bluntly during a floor debate: “We are defunding the police” by gutting the property tax base.

 This leads me to the Jeff Bezos and Elon Musk model of the future.
 The focus is shifting entirely to AI and robots to take over for human employees.
+Oracle’s recent move is the perfect case study: they aren’t struggling; they are posting record profits while “trimming” 18% of their workforce to pay for a $156 billion AI gamble.

 Here is the problem: Where is the “Robot Tax” in the IRS code?
 Don’t bother looking for it; it doesn’t exist.
 Our entire federal and state revenue system is built on taxing people.
 We tax income, we tax payroll, and we tax the productivity of human beings.
-When Amazon or Oracle replaces 15,000 workers with automated systems, that is 15,000 people’s worth of tax revenue that vanishes from the city, the state, and the federal government.

 Can we tax AI into oblivion to make up the gap?

 The Tech Industry: Good luck getting the “Tech Bros” to sign off on that.
+In early 2026, the Department of Commerce is already evaluating “burdensome” state AI laws to see if they conflict with federal policy.

 If we don’t find a way to tax the “labor” of a machine, we lose the base that pays for everything, from the salaries of Congress to the lights in your local government building.

-NIMBY and the Data Center Disaster
+NIMBY and the Data Center Disaster: Is AI is Driving Up Your Utility Bills

 The Supply and Demand Reality Check